Logius-standaarden/API-Design-Rules/sections/designRules.md

 System-to-system (sometimes called machine-to-machine) may have a need for the listed specifications as well.
 Note that different usage patterns may be applicable in contexts with system-to-system clients, see above under Client Authentication.

-Realizations may rely on internal usage of HTTP-Headers.
+Realisations may rely on internal usage of HTTP-Headers.
 Information for processing requests and responses can be passed between components, that can have security implications.
 For instance, this is common practice between a reverse proxy or TLS-offloader and an application server.
 Additional HTTP headers are used in such example to pass an original IP-address or client certificate.